wgonzalez19/ChatMe/README.md

 * [SwaggerUI](http://localhost:4000/swagger)

+_You will need to login to test it_

+* User: Will
+* Password: ClaveSegura1

 ## Build using 🛠️

 _This is my attemp to implement CQRS Pattern with MediatR, real time endpoints using SignalR and a message broker for bot commands responses with RabbitMQ_